Sirui-Xu/InterDiff/README.md

 </p>

 ## 🔥 News
+- [2023-10-27] Release a training and evaluation codes, as well as our checkpoints.
+Let's play with it!
 - [2023-09-16] Release a [demo video](https://sirui-xu.github.io/InterDiff/images/teaser_1080p.mp4) 📹.
 - [2023-09-01] Our paper is available on the [Arxiv](https://arxiv.org/pdf/2308.16905) &#x1F389; Code/Models are coming soon.
 Please stay tuned! ☕️

 ## 📝 TODO List
 - [x] Release more demos.
 - [x] Data preparation.
+- [x] Release training and evaluation (short-term) codes.
+- [x] Release checkpoints.
-- [ ] Release training and evaluation code.
+- [ ] Release evaluation (long-term) and optimization codes.
 - [ ] Release code for visualization.

 ## 🔍 Overview